keviiin38/SupPass/README.md

   -u, --username      Input username for the site (pseudo, mail, etc...)
   -d, --domain        Domain name of the site (example.org, google.com, etc...)
   -p, --password      Master password of the user

+  -s, --see           Enable the print of the password -c, --clipoff       Disable the copy in clipboard -t, --timer         Timer before flushing the clipboard
 ```

 <br>